isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 i.
 Are the current methods of anonymisation and de-identification still applicable when large volumes of personal, health and medical data are used in big data and AI research?

 ii.
-Should genetic data should be treated differently from other types of personal and health data?
+Should genetic data be considered exceptional and treated differently from other types of personal and health data?

 **e.
 Revising Consent in the Arena of Big Data and AI**